 Make sure we have your latest phone number (cellphone and land line) as well as an email address on file, as we’ll be communicating with customers through these channels.
 Update your contact information online or call us at

 665-6000 to update your contact information by phone.

-Jacksonville and the surrounding areas experienced outages to the power grid due to trees-related damage during Hurricane Matthew.
-Proper tree care and routine trimming can greatly reduce existing tree defects and liabilities by improving tree structure and health.
+Proper tree care and routine trimming can greatly reduce outages to the power grid as seen during Hurricane Matthew in 2016 by improving tree structure and health.
 Local tree care specialists and arborists can help identify risks and minimize damage before the storm strikes.
-Learn more at

 Check to see if your home is vulnerable to hurricane tidal surge flooding.
 The City of Jacksonville's storm surge map gives you a general indication of the extent of flooding that might be experienced from various hurricane categories.